superpowers/docs.superpowers-html5.com/pages/en/4_first-project.md

   Double-click on your project's name to open it.
 </div>

 A project is made of a tree of folders and assets.
-Asset editors are provided by plugins.<br>
+Asset editors are provided by plugins.
 Superpowers comes with a bunch of plugins to import sprites, 3D models, sounds, build scenes, write scripts and more.

 <div class="note">